taufiqhusada/AI_twin_dashboard/backend/docs/database-schema.md

 **Purpose:**
 - Track documents created during conversations
 - Link back to the message that requested the document
-- Store full document content and metadata
+- Store document metadata including word count
 - Used for "Documents Drafted" metrics